What is camping in a campervan like?

 How long is the campervan?
 Do I need to make special campground reservations?

 - Our vehicles are approximately 18 feet long.
 Special RV sites aren't necessary.
-Also, our vehicles are equipped with secondary battery system.
+Also, some of our vehicles are equipped with secondary battery system.
 We generate extra power from the sun or the vehicles' alternator.
 No need for plug-ins or RV hookups.

 Where are you based?
 What time are you open?
 Can I return the vehicle to another city?